These seven road trips offer a taste of gourmet Tasmania, from reverently produced cheeses to its wines, beers and whiskies.

 Tasmania's international culinary reputation is well deserved.
 The island state produces an astonishing array of excellent produce, from beer and berries to pork and Pinot Noir.
 These seven regional routes head to the source of Tasmania's famous flavours.

 Delicious taste of Tasmania

 Tasmanian Cider Trail

 Once known as the Apple Isle for its superb crops, Tasmania continues to celebrate the apple with the Tasmanian Cider Trail.
-The trail links 11 cider producers across the state, from the southern Huon Valley, where 80 per cent of the state's apples are grown, to cideries in the north around the wine-producing Tamar Valley.
-There are also detours to other cider producers in the capital city of Hobart, as well as upstream from Hobart in the Derwent Valley, and in the apple-producing northern town of Spreyton, 75 minutes drive north-west of Launceston.
+The trail links ten cider producers across the state, from the southern Huon Valley, where 80 per cent of the state's apples are grown, to cideries in the north around the wine-producing Tamar Valley.
+There are also detours to other cider producers in the capital city of Hobart, as well as upstream from Hobart in the Derwent Valley, and in the apple-producing northern town of Spreyton, just over a one-hour drive north-west of Launceston.
 The drive from the Huon Valley to the Tamar Valley is about 300 kilometres (187 miles).

 Tasmanian Beer Trail